RetroReversing/retroReversing/pages/SourceCode/RetailConsoleSourceCode.md

 The source code for the misadventures of Tron Bonne was released as part of the November 2020 Capcom leaks.

 {% include link-to-other-post.html post="/capcomleaks" description="For more information on the Tron Bonne source code check out this post." %}

+### Wipeout
+On the 27th March 2022 **March42** and **Forest of Illusion** released the official source code to one of the most popular original Playstation games, Wipeout!

+{% include link-to-other-site.html url="https://illusion.64history.net/2022/wipeout-psx-windows-source" description="Not known if its buildable" image="https://upload.wikimedia.org/wikipedia/en/c/c3/WipEoutCover.jpg" title="Wipeout"  %}

 ---
 ## Sony Playstation 2